noccy80/phpl/themes/THEMES-HOWTO.md

     Y - any item of type Y
     Y:Z - any item of type Y with status Z
     Y.X - any item of type Y with class X
+    .X:Z - any of class X with status Z
+    ...

 Examples: